 More flour to work with

-- Mix spelt flour, sea salt and baking powder and mix well
+- Mix spelt flour, sea salt and mix well (crush sea salt to a fine blend if coarse)

 - Add water little by little until it forms a doughy texture